gettek/terraform-azurerm-policy-as-code/modules/def_assignment/README.md

 <!-- BEGIN_TF_DOCS -->
 # POLICY DEFINITION ASSIGNMENT MODULE

-Assignments can be scoped from overarching management groups right down to individual resources.
+Assignments can be scoped from overarching management groups right down to individual resources by settings the `assignment_scope`.

+## Role Definitions & Assignments

-> 💡 A role assignment and remediation task will be automatically created if the Policy Definition contains a list of `roleDefinitionIds`.
-This can be omitted with `skip_role_assignment = true`, or to assign roles at a different scope to that of the policy assignment use: `role_assignment_scope`.
-To successfully create Role-assignments (or group memberships) the deployment account may require the [User Access Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role at the `assignment_scope` or preferably the `definition_scope` to simplify workflows.
+A role assignment and remediation task will be automatically created if any member definitions contain a list of `roleDefinitionIds`.
+This can be omitted with `skip_role_assignment=true`, or to assign roles at a different scope to that of the policy assignment use: `role_assignment_scope`.

+For a cleaner solution, a list of `aad_group_remediation_object_ids` can be supplied for System Assigned Identity membership in favour of role assignments, assuming the appropriate RBAC controls already exist for that group.
+More info on role assignments can be found in the [main README](../README.md#role-assignments)

 ## Examples